pradeepan-prabha/udacity-data-scientist-nanodegree/README.md

 ### Project Motivation
 Based on Cross-Industry Standard Process of Data Mining (CRISP-DM), the Boston and Seatle Airbnb datasets were collected and investigated.
 Three bisinuess questions were asked and answered:

-1. Which country have hightest job satisfaction has a developer?
+1. Which country has the highest job satisfaction has a developer?
-2. Different between job satisfaction has a developer, From Undergraduate computer field or those who different field?
+2. Different between job satisfaction has a developer, From Undergraduate computer field or those who different fields?
 3. Since developers who contribute to open source have higher salary then who are not?

 ### Result Summary